Support America’s National Ballet Company® DONATE NOW

 Joined ABT 2010

 From 2001 through 2005, Lavine studied on scholarship at The School of American Ballet (SAB) and San Francisco Ballet Summer Intensive programs.
-From 2005-07, she studied full time at SAB under honorary merit scholarship.
+From 2005-2007, she studied full time at SAB under honorary merit scholarship.
 In 2007, Lavine performed the lead role for New York City Ballet’s Winter Gala, in a SAB student performance of Romeo and Juliet at Lincoln Center.
-Lavine joined ABT Studio Company in 2008.
-She joined American Ballet Theatre as an apprentice in February 2010 and the corps de ballet in August that same year.

-Her repertory includes the Nanny, the Sugar Plum Fairy and one of the Nutcracker’s Sisters in Alexei Ratmansky’s The Nutcracker, Hail in The Seasons, the Fairy Fleur de Farine (Wheat flower), the Silver Fairy and Cinderella in Ratmansky’s The Sleeping Beauty, the Spanish Princess and the Spanish Dance in Swan Lake and featured roles in AfterEffect, Deuce Coupe and Songs of Bukovina.
+Lavine joined American Ballet Theatre Studio Company in 2008, became an apprentice with the main Company in February 2010, and joined the corps de ballet in August of the same year.
+Her repertory includes Bathilde in Giselle, Nanny, Sugar Plum Fairy, and one of the Nutcracker’s Sisters in Alexei Ratmansky’s The Nutcracker, Rosaline in Romeo and Juliet, Hail in The Seasons, Fleur de Farine (Wheat flower), Silver Fairy, and Cinderella in Ratmansky’s The Sleeping Beauty, the Spanish Dance in Swan Lake, and featured roles in AfterEffect, Deuce Coupe, and Songs of Bukovina.
+She created a leading role in Lifted.

 ABT is grateful to Arianna and Samantha Netter for supporting the Dancer Fund in honor of Courtney Lavine.